VW P0555 Code – Brake Booster Pressure Sensor Circuit

 Even though we troubleshoot this problem on a VW, Diagnostic Trouble Code (DTC) P0555 is a generic code.
 It can come in any make, including Acura, Fiat, Alfa Romeo, Nissan, Ford, Dodge, Pontiac, Chevrolet, Acura, Subaru, Hyundai, Honda, Volvo, Mercedes-Benz, and other makes.
 The repair procedure will be similar, but the sensor location will vary.

-The brake booster pressure sensor circuit detects the vacuum available for the power brake booster.
-The circuit is controlled by the Engine Control Unit (ECU), which uses the sensor to adapt braking power to various situations and adjust the available vacuum used to assist brake pedal operation.
+The brake booster pressure sensor circuit detects the vacuum for the power brake booster.
+The Engine Control Unit (ECU) controls the circuit, which uses the sensor to adapt braking power to various situations and adjust the available vacuum to assist brake pedal operation.

 Symptoms